 (a) Requirements for filing a sworn complaint.
-Sworn complaints may be filed with the Enforcement Division via the electronic complaint system available on the Agency's website at https://cppa.ca.gov/ or submitted in person or by mail to the Agency at the following address:
+Sworn complaints may be filed with the Enforcement Division via the electronic complaint system available on the Agency's website at https://cppa.ca.gov/ or submitted in person or by mail to the headquarters office of the Agency.